 In 2004, he was offered to be the Foundation Dean, Faculty of Medicine, Universiti Teknologi MARA.
 He was instrumental in creating an innovative curriculum and active learning ambience through a close rapport with the University of Melbourne.
 The Faculty has progressed tremendously, its intake of undergraduate students increased from 20 in 2003 to 235 in 2010, MSc and PhD programmes are offered, and post-graduate specialist training has started in the 2011/2012 academic year.
 To support this rapid expansion, he has been involved in building three campuses while a large university teaching hospital is being planned, with two large public hospitals transformed into teaching hospitals.
 Research is being given specific focus with the setting up of the Institute for Medical Molecular Biotechnology (IMMB) and The Centre for Translational Research & Epidemiology (The CenTRE).

 Professor Dato’ Khalid Yusoff has a major interest in coronary heart disease and hypertension, and pursues active research in these areas through epidemiological, fundamental and translational research.
-He participates as a co-investigator, Principal Investigator, member of Steering Committee, and/or National Leader in milestone studies such as ADVANCE, OnTARGET/TRANSCEND, TIDE, HOPE-3, PURE, APOLLO, INTERSTROKE, INTERCHF, TIPS-3, ATLAS TIMI-52 and HOPE-4.
+He participates as a co-investigator, principal investigator, member of steering committee, and/or national leader in milestone studies such as ADVANCE, OnTARGET/TRANSCEND, TIDE, HOPE-3, PURE, APOLLO, INTERSTROKE, INTERCHF, TIPS-3, ATLAS TIMI-52 and HOPE-4.
 He has published or contributed to 3 books, 163 papers, 336 presentations at international conferences and 6 National Clinical Practice Guidelines.
 He is a much sought-after speaker at conferences, nationally and internationally.
 His H-index is 12, and cumulative citation of over 2400.
-He was recently to the newly formed National Science and Research Council (NSRC), and co-chairs the NSRC’s Evaluation Research Performance and Impact of Public Research Assets.
+He joined the National Science and Research Council (NSRC), and co-chairs the NSRC’s Evaluation Research Performance and Impact of Public Research Assets.
 He is a member of the National BioEthics Council.

 Prof. Khalid was elected as a Fellow of the Islamic World Academy of Sciences in 2012.